kmonroyzm/kmonroyzm/README.md

 - 💞️ I’m looking to collaborate on projects related to digital transformation, AI applications, and innovative business models.
 - 📫 How to reach me kristamonroymena@gmail.com
 - ⚡ Fun fact: I direct e-commerce and marketing for a national company called Escobas Cosmos that focuses on manufacturing ecological brooms from recycled PET.
 And in a few weeks I will do it for another hat company nationally and internationally.
 And I write in two media outlets DPL News and Ceabad.
+- 💼 Professional Experience,  specialist in digital transformation and technology analysis,
+- Worked on benchmarking for the Andean region and Europe in digital transformation,
+- Created a roadmap for the Federal Telecommunications Institute,
+- Analyst in digital economy and telecommunications,
+- Professor of Artificial Intelligence,
+- Professional in economic competition.
+- 📚 Education,
+- Master's in Applied Artificial Intelligence
+- Diploma in Digital Law
+- Diploma in Economic Competition
+- Diploma in Public Policy and Program Evaluation
+- Diploma in Data Science with Python
+- Bachelor’s in Economics
+- 📜 Certifications
+- Strategy and Digital Transformation
+-Leadership in the Digital Age
+-Advanced Specialty Certificate: Data Visualization -Global Environment and Technological Innovation Trends -Data Analysis with Python
+-Getting Started with Enterprise Data Science -Governance of the Digital and Internet Ecosystem
+-Key Technologies in Future Battlefield Domains: The Disruption of Cognitive Dominance -Enterprise Guide: ANOVA, Regression, and Logistic Regression -SAS Enterprise Guide 2: Advanced Tasks and Querying -SAS Enterprise Guide 1: Querying and Reporting -Artificial Intelligence (AI): Interactions and Prompts -Predictive Models with Machine Learning -Object-Oriented Programming with Java
+-AI for Everyone: Master the Basics
+-Artificial Intelligence and Legal Issues
+-Artificial Intelligence: An Overview
+-Blockchain: Understanding Its Uses and Implications -Ethics of Artificial Intelligence
+-Technologies and Platforms for Artificial Intelligence -Contemporary Computer Vision
+-Advanced Specialty Certificate: Artificial Intelligence and Machine Learning -Advanced Specialty Certificate: Artificial Intelligence and Machine Learning -Applied Scrum for Agile Project Management
+-Business Considerations for 5G with Edge, IoT, and AI -Business Considerations for Edge Computing
+-Ethics in AI and Data Science
+-ICT Fundamentals for Business Professionals: Software Development -Generative AI: Fundamentals, Applications, and Challenges -Ethical AI Use
+-Generative AI: Governance, Policy, and Emerging Regulation -Generative AI: Impact on Business and Society -Generative AI: Labor and the Future of Work -Responsible Generative AI
+-Using Python for Research
+-Machine Learning-Based Negotiation Algorithms .Artificial Intelligence in Marketing
 <!---
 kmonroyzm/kmonroyzm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.